flash-oss/allserver/README.md

     if (user.firstName === firstName && user.lastName === lastName) {
       return {
         success: true, // NOTE!
 We return TRUE here,
-        code: "NO_CHANGES", // but we also tell the client side code that nothing was changed.
+        code: "NO_CHANGES", // but we also tell the client side that nothing was changed.
         message: `User ${id} already have that data`, };
     }